Even-Odd partition identities of Rogers-Ramanujan type: Even-odd new member of the Rogers-Ramanujan identities

-Note that $0$ has only one partition whose length is zero (the empty set).
+Note that $0$ has only one partition whose length is zero (the empty partition).
 A negative number has no partition, and a positive number has no partition of non positive length.
-So the first equation is true for $b_{2,i}(m,n)$ and $p_{2,i}(m,n).$ \\ \\ In order to prove the second equation in (\ref{1}) for $p_{2,i}(m,n)$ we define a bijection between the partitions counted by each side of this equation.
-Note that the left hand side of this equation counts the number of partitions $\Lambda$ of $n$ with exactly $m$ parts and exactly one part equal to $1,$ whose smallest even part $\geq 2m$, and whose odd parts verify $\lambda_{j_\ell}-\lambda_{j_{\ell+2}}\geq 4.$ i.e.,
+So the first equation is true for $b_{2,i}(m,n)$ and $p_{2,i}(m,n).$ \\ \\ In order to prove the second equation of System (\ref{1}) for $p_{2,i}(m,n)$ we define a bijection between the partitions counted by each side of this equation.
+Note that the left hand side of this equation counts the number of partitions $\Lambda$ of $n$ with exactly $m$ parts and exactly one part equal to $1,$ whose smallest even part $\geq 2m$, and whose odd parts satisfy $\lambda_{j_\ell}-\lambda_{j_{\ell+2}}\geq 4.$ i.e.,

 where $r_1+r_2=m, \ \lambda_{i_{r_1}}\geq 2m, \ \lambda_{j_{r_{2}-1}}\geq3$ and $\lambda_{j_\ell}-\lambda_{j_{\ell+2}}\geq 4.$ We transform $\Lambda$ to a partition $\mu$ by deleting its smallest part (which is equal to one) and removing $2$ from all other parts. i.e.,